 The second ground of his resurrection was the decree of the most high God.
 He was ordained to this resurrection.
-Hence some of the words of the second Psalm are in the 13th of Acts applied to the Savior.
-"I will declare the decree; the Lord has said unto me, and you are my son, this day have I begotten you."
-That, in the 18th of Acts is applied to the resurrection of Christ.
-Christ, therefore being begotten means that he was begotten from the dead, in a way that no other was, he was raised up from the dead as the resurrection of others.
-"Your dead men shall live; with my dead body shall they arise."
-So, he was ordained; here was a fixed decree.
-Look at the faithfulness of our God in abiding by his decree.
+Hence some of those words in the 2nd Psalm are in the 13th of Acts applied to the Saviour. will declare the decree; the Lord hath said unto me, Thou art my Son, this day have I begotten thee."
+That, in the 13th of Acts, is applied to the resurrection of Christ.
+Christ, therefore, being begotten means that the result of begotten from the dead, in a way that no other was; he was raised up from the dead as the resurrection of others.
+"Thy dead men shall live; with my dead body shall they arise."
+So he was ordained; here was a fixed decree.
+Look at the faithfulness of our God, in abiding by his decree.
 He ordained Christ's resurrection, on the ground of the work that Christ should do.
 God was faithful.
-Here we can enjoy the decrees of God; here we can say with one, "He has not appointed us to wrath, but to obtain salvation by the Lord Jesus Christ."
+Here we can enjoy the decrees of God; here we can say with one, "He hath not appointed us to wrath, but to obtain salvation by the Lord Jesus Christ."
 The third ground of his resurrection was, because his people, by virtue of what he had done, were entitled to this resurrection.
 It was God's order of things.
 I have quoted a scripture already to prove so.
-"Your dead men shall live."
+"Thy dead men shall live."
 Well, then, if Christ be not risen, they cannot live; but Christ is risen, and therefore they shall live; and if Christ be not risen, your faith is vain; but Christ is risen, therefore your faith is not vain.
-If Christ be not risen, our preaching is vain; but Christ is risen, therefore preaching is not vain.
+If Christ be not risen, our preaching is vain; but Christ is risen, there-fore preaching is not vain.
 If Christ be not risen, we are of all men most miserable; but Christ is risen, therefore we are of all men the most happy.
 If Christ be not risen, then they which are asleep in Christ are perished; but Christ is risen, therefore they which are asleep in him are not perished.
 So then, the people were entitled to this.
 Our resurrection is founded in the resurrection of the Lord Jesus Christ.
 And your soul must be united to Christ in this, or else you cannot be saved.
-Hear the apostle: "If you shall confess with your mouth the Lord Jesus and shall believe in your heart that God raised him from the dead" receive him on the ground of the perfection of his work and according to eternal decree, "you shall be saved."
-If you are identified in your faith with his allatoning death, and then go on to be identified in your faith with his triumphant resurrection, then you shall be saved.
+Hear the apostle: "If thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God raised him from the dead"-receive him on the ground of the perfection of his work, and according to eternal decree- "thou shalt be saved."
+If thou art identified in thy faith with his all-atoning death, and then go on to be identified in thy faith with his triumphant resurrection, then thou shalt be saved.
 Again, the fourth reason was, because of what the Lord had for him.
-It would have been but very little avail to have raised his manhood from the dead, if there had been no inheritance for him; but in his resurrection, the lines had fallen to him in pleasant places.
-In his humiliation, the lines had fallen to him in a gloomy place in gloomy places; he walked a dark, a rough, a thorny path.
-But here, in his resurrections the lines had fallen to him in pleasant places, and he entered into the goodly heritage, fullness of joy, and pleasantness forevermore.
-This was the Savior's delight in vision before: "Therefore my heart is glad, and my glory rejoices.
-For you will not leave my soul in hell, neither will you suffer your Holy One to see corruption."
+It would have been but of very little avail to have raised his manhood from the dead, if there had been no inheritance for him; but in his resurrection, the lines had fallen to him in pleasant places.
+In his humiliation, the lines had fallen to him in pleasant places. to him in gloomy places; he walked a dark, a rough, and a thorny path.
+But here, in his resurrection, the lines had fallen to him in pleasant places, and he entered into his goodly heritage-fulness of joy, and pleasures for evermore.
+This was the Saviour's delight in vision before : "Therefore my heart is glad, and my glory rejoiceth.
+For thou wilt not leave my soul in hell, neither wilt thou suffer thine holy one to see corruption."